rahulharikumarr/StockUp/README.md

-# stockapp3
+# StockUp - A Real-Time Stock Trading App
-Stock app using Angular 17
+Built using Angular 17, NodeJS, MongoDB as part of a class project